 Many species of snappers and groupers are extremely vulnerable to overexploitation.
-Species such as gag, snowy grouper, and speckled hind are slow growing, long lived, and mature at large sizes, which can result in the capture of large numbers of immature fishes.
+Species such as gag, scamp, black grouper, and red grouper are slow growing, long lived, and mature at large sizes, which can result in the capture of large numbers of immature fishes.
 For example, the minimum size for gag (24" TL) is also the size at which 50% of the fish are mature.
-Although the average size of gag landed by fishermen is greater than 24 inches TL, some immature fish are being taken, particularly in the recreational sector.
+Although the average size of gag landed by commercial fishermen is greater than 24 inches TL, immature fish are being caught, particularly in the recreational sector.